Rod Adams

-Rodney Leslie Adams (born 15 September 1945) is an English former professional footballer who played in the Football League for Bournemouth & Boscombe Athletic as a winger.
+Rodney Leslie Adams (15 September 1945 – 10 July 2026) was an English professional footballer who played in the Football League for Bournemouth & Boscombe Athletic as a winger.

 His early football was played for Foxhill Rangers based at Foxhill, Bath where he lived.
 He joined Bournemouth from non-league Frome Town for a transfer fee of £500.

 He joined Weymouth, where he made 339 appearances in all competitions, including 28 as substitute.
 While at Weymouth off the field he was an accounts clerk for Devenish Brewery.
 Now resident in Vancouver, Canada.
 His father Les was a non-league footballer in Bath.